What is Rhodococcus equi?

-Still offering all of the same benefits afforded by Equiplas, Equiplas R also confers protection against R. equi bacteria thanks to donor animals who have been hyperimmunized with the most effective R. equi vaccine available.
+Still offering all of the same benefits afforded by Equiplas, Equiplas R also aids in protection against R. equi bacteria thanks to donor animals who have been hyperimmunized with a proprietary R. equi vaccine.
 Accordingly, Equiplas R equine plasma is extremely rich in specific antibodies to Virulence associated protein A (VapA) known to be the major virulence factor of Rhodococcus equi.

 While it’s easy to see preventative care as simply another added expense to the already expensive foaling process, Equiplas R is instead an investment in the long-term health and longevity of animals in your care.
 As veterinarians know, preventing an illness or infection is both safer and less expensive, than to treat it after it has already compromised a patient’s health.

-With Equiplas R, not only do you protect your foals against the risks from Failure of Passive Transfer (FPT) or Partial Failure of Passive Transfer (PFPT), but you also greatly reduce the risk of later infection from Rhodococcus equi.
+With Equiplas R, not only do you protect your foals against the risks from Failure of Passive Transfer (FPT) but you also greatly reduce the risk of later infection from Rhodococcus equi.